HasanMajdi/Unit3-HasanMajdi/README.md

 Qt Designer is the Qt tool for designing and building graphical user interfaces (GUIs) with Qt Widgets. it can compose and customize windows or dialogs in a what-you-see-is-what-you-get (WYSIWYG) manner, and test them using different styles and resolutions.

-**After creating the paper-prototype, the meeting and going through it with the clients, we now have to make the paper prototype and actual application (User Interface), and will be developing with Qt designer and Python.**
+**After creating the paper-prototype, the meeting and going through it with the clients, we now have to make the paper prototype and actual application (User Interface), and will be developing with Qt designer and Python.** for the coding part, i will go step by step to explain how evrything is put together, how the application works and why do we use it. and indeed, show some of the computational thinking skills i have gained through out the whole proccess of developing this application.

 **Fig.3** ![Unit3-Inventory](Login.png)